Ed Crozier: Arts career

 Crozier has been a director of Scottish Opera since 2012.
-He has been a former director of Culture and Sport Glasgow.
+He is a former director of Culture and Sport Glasgow.
 From 2017 to 2018 he was a Director of Castlight.

 Some of the productions he has either produced or executive produced are:- Rat Pack Confidential, Baby Doll, South Pacific, The Celtic Story and Bill Bryden's first world war epic The Big Picnic.